zelihaguven/learning-python/README.md

 This repository is both a **personal learning archive** and a **reference hub** for beginner-to-intermediate Python learners interested in data science.

-The `notebooks/` folder contains Jupyter notebooks with commented code and markdown explanations.

-🔗 **Note**: Example datasets are either publicly available or included as CSVs in the `datasets/` folder.
 > Notebook link : https://share.evernote.com/note/bfb58e96-eb77-a805-d3e4-5194a845c17c

 ---